Manilatown, San Francisco

 Manilatown was a Filipino American neighborhood in San Francisco (i.e., a Little Manila), which thrived from the 1920s to late 1970s.
 The district encompassed a three block radius around Kearny and Jackson Streets, next to Chinatown.
-The neighborhood was known for the International Hotel ("I Hotel"), a single room occupancy (SRO) hotel where many of the residents lived.
+The neighborhood was known for the International Hotel ("I Hotel"), a single-room occupancy (SRO) hotel where many of the residents lived.
 Manilatown was also home to many businesses that catered to the Filipino American community, such as Manila Cafe, New Luneta Cafe, Bataan Lunch, Casa Playa, Sampagita Restaurant, Blanco's Bar, Lucky M. Pool Hall, and Tino's Barber Shop.
-At its height, over 1000 residents lived in Manilatown, and it contained a total of 30,000 transient laborers.
-From the late 1960s-70s, the neighborhood was transformed by city initiatives that aimed to gentrify the area.
+At its height, over 1,000 residents lived in Manilatown, and it contained a total of 30,000 transient laborers.
+From the late 1960s–1970s, the neighborhood was transformed by city initiatives that aimed to gentrify the area.
 By 1977, the neighborhood had been largely destroyed, and it became part of Chinatown.

+Today, San Francisco and the Peninsula's Filipino community is largely centered in the southern part of the city, such as in Crocker-Amazon and in the Excelsior District, and San Mateo County cities such as Daly City, San Bruno, and South San Francisco.

 History

 The early generation of Manilatown residents were known as the manong generation.
 Manong is an Ilocano term that means "elder brother."
 They were the first generation of Filipinos to emigrate to the United States, en masse, and form local communities, beginning in the 1900s.
-During this time, the United States was heavily involved in the Philippines, with the Philippine–American War (1899-1902) and the American colonization of the Philippines (1898-1946).
+During this time, the United States was heavily involved in the Philippines, with the Philippine–American War (1899–1902) and the American colonization of the Philippines (1898–1946).
 Typically, manong were recruited from the Philippines to perform low-wage agricultural work in California, Hawaii, and Alaska.
 By the 1930s, approximately 30,000 manong worked in farms and canneries in Salinas, Watsonville, Modesto, Delano, and other parts of California.

 Many of these Filipino immigrants were bachelors.
 Due to anti-miscegenation laws and restrictions on immigration (such as Immigration Act of 1924), they often could not start families.
 For this reason, they chose to live amongst each other and formed their own communities, such as Manilatown.
 Beginning in the 1920s, they formed associations, such as the Caballeros de Dimas-Alang and the Gran Oriente Filipino Masonic, as well.

 Many residents of Manilatown were not full-time residents of San Francisco.
 Rather, they were seasonal workers, who worked in farms and salmon canneries during on-season, and who would then come to San Francisco to work temporary service jobs off-season.
 They often worked in hotels and restaurants, as cooks, waiters, bellhops, cleaners, and chauffeurs, when in San Francisco.
 The majority lived in residential hotels, such as the International Hotel, Palm Hotel, and Columbia Hotel.